 children'.
 The evidence now suggests they should have been.
 And

 how do these assertions of men deprived of their children tally

-with the fact that 40% of custody contests in the Family Court result
+with the fact that 40 per cent of custody contests in the Family Court result

 in men receiving custody of the children?